Spirals-Team/defects4j-repair/README.md

     * Time: 8 bugs repaired with one test-suite adequate patch

-[Results of August 2015](https://github.com/Spirals-Team/defects4j-repair/tree/master/results/2015-august) on 224 bugs of [Defects4j](https://github.com/rjust/defects4j) version [0.1.0](https://github.com/rjust/defects4j/releases/tag/v0.1.0) (minus the Clojure bugs, discarded):
+[Results of August 2015](https://github.com/Spirals-Team/defects4j-repair/tree/master/results/2015-august) on 224 bugs of [Defects4j](https://github.com/rjust/defects4j) version [0.1.0](https://github.com/rjust/defects4j/releases/tag/v0.1.0) (minus the Clojure bugs, discarded), used for [Automatic Repair of Real Bugs in Java: A Large-Scale Experiment on the Defects4J Dataset](https://hal.archives-ouvertes.fr/hal-01387556/document)

 * Nopol: 35 bugs with one test-suite adequate patch
 * jGenprog/Astor: 27 bugs  with one test-suite adequate patch